 Increasingly patients are asking questions about the PRP procedure.
 They want to know if this “incredible” treatment that has helped many professional athletes, can help them with their ailments.

 PRP is Platelet-Rich Plasma therapy.
 It is a unique technology that stimulates the body’s ability to heal itself.
-PRP utilizes a patient’s own platelets and growth factors to stimulate a healing response within a damaged tendon or joint and help restore healthy functioning tissue.
+PRP utilizes a patient’s own platelets and growth factors to stimulate a healing response within a damaged tendon or joint.
 It is used to help individuals as well as professional and competitive athletes with nagging musculoskeletal injuries.

 What is the injection used for?